orientechnologies/orientdb-docs/SQL-Syntax.md

 false
 ```

+Boolean value constants are case insensitive, so also `TRUE`, `True` and so on are valid.

 - **links**: A link is a pointer to a document in the database

 In SQL a link is represented as follows: